 Step Up Provisions.
 The Power Sales Contract contains a "Step Up" provision that requires, in the event of a default by a Participant (the "Defaulting Participant"), the non-defaulting Participants (the "Non-Defaulting Participants") to purchase a pro rata share, based upon each Non-Defaulting Participant's original Project Share, of the Defaulting Participant's entitlement to its Project Share which, together with the shares of the other Non-Defaulting Participants, is equal to the Defaulting Participant's Project Share ("Step Up Power").
-Under the terms of the Power Sales Contract, no Non-Defaulting
+Under the terms of the Power Sales Contract, no Non-Defaulting Participant's original Project Share.

-Participant is obligated to accept Step Up Power in excess of 25% of such Non-Defaulting Participant's original Project Share.
 See APPENDIX C - "Summary of Certain Provisions of the Power Sales Contract".